JosiahBLB/CppBaseProject/README.md

 ```

-5. Add the required c++ libraries to your vcpkg.json i,e:
+5. Search for a c++ library use `./vcpkg/vcpkg search <package-name>` and add it to your vcpkg.json i,e:

 ```json
 {